“You build inner strength through embracing the totality of your experience, both the delightful parts and the difficult parts.”

 — Pema Chodoron

-Somatic and Experiential work: What do I mean by “Experiential?”
+Somatic and Experiential work: I provide therapy that is Somatic and Experiential.
+What do I mean by “Experiential?”
 I am referring to a process of attending to your felt experience and emotions in the present moment, in your body.
-There are so many ways we are discouraged from being with our moment-to-moment experience.
+There are many ways we are discouraged from being with our moment-to-moment experience.
 This idea can be confusing.
-You might be thinking, “What do you mean feel my body in the moment?”
+What does it mean to “be in my body?”
 Perhaps you have felt something in your gut.
-Maybe saw a piece of art and suddenly realized how sad you were about a loss and became aware of a warmth or pulsing sensation in your body.
-Maybe you were not aware you were feeling a lot of mixed emotions until you slowed down and felt pressure and tension in your chest.
+Maybe witnessed a work of art that moved you and created a sensation of warmth you associate with grief.
+Maybe you were not aware of feeling mixed emotions until you slowed down and felt pressure in your chest.
 These are just a few everyday examples of how we experience our emotions in our body and how our body can be a resource for self-understanding, relating to others authentically and processing our emotions.
-In psychotherapy work we can explore your truth as it exists in patterns of holding, yielding, freeze responses and more to help you regulate anxiety and uncover emotional content that may feel harder to access through cognitive methods.
+In psychotherapy work we can explore your truth as it exists in patterns of holding, yielding, freeze responses and more.
+Somatic work can help you regulate anxiety and uncover emotional content that may feel harder to access through cognitive methods.
+Somatic body based methods also can accelerate emotional processing.

 Relational therapy: I offer a relational orientation to therapy, which means I help facillitate and co-create, new preferred relationship experiences in the therapy to support healthy attachment and address issues of trauma, suffering, loss, and ruptured/damaged attachments.
 I believe that a positive therapeutic relationship has the potential to offer an opportunity to practice new (or historically feared) relationship growth tasks, such as sharing/being vulnerable about your feelings and thoughts that previously weren’t safe to share or feel with others.
 In relational therapy I play a more active role in noticing relationship patterns with you as they arise in the room.
 Working together, we can compassionately understand these patterns and make courageous shifts that lead to deeper intimacy and relational changes in your life.

-Sex positive affirming care: I affirm and specialize in sexual diversity.
-I am a “sex positive” therapist which I describe to mean accepting and celebrating a diversity of sexual expressions, relationship structures and individual choices based on consent.
-I see being sex positive as an affirming stance that sexuality is a natural, healthy and vital part of the human experience which can be expressed in a multitude of complex ways and affirm personal identity, lived experience, creativity and growth.
 Being sex positive in my mind isn’t about having more sex or less, whether you are highly sexual or asexual, it’s about cultivating a sexuality that is reflective of who you are and making your sexuality work for you.
 Being sex positive also means to me, acknowledging the shame and stigma perpetuated by external societal discourses about sex and sexuality that have real consequences on social, family and work relationships, as well as self-esteem and overall sense of wellbeing.
 It’s important to me to create a safe space where clients can rejoice in who they are and feel empowered to choose the types of relationships and sexuality they feel align with their wholeness.

-Psychosis spectrum specialized care: Visons, auditory or tactile hallucinations, felt presences, paranoia and other perceptual shifts or changes can be hard to make sense/meaning of especially in a neurotypical world.
-Sometimes it can be hard to stay on track with your life when handling diverse experiential input.
-I both honor and value your “reality” and ways of understanding your experiences.
 I also provide support to help with reducing intense fear and support you to expand your ability to feel “safe enough” to inhabit your environment.
 I am trained in evidence based approaches for psychosis spectrum experiences such as: CBTp, DBT informed therapy for psychosis, Compassion Focused Therapy, Feeling Safe program, EMDR for psychosis.
 I have training in Voice Dialogue (both Rufus May and Eleanor Longden approach).
 Art and writing are also important chanels for exploration and expression.
 Additionally, I integrate and offer peer led resources such as psychosis outside of the box to clients because I believe building community is integral to healing.
-I provide a space space for neurodivergence as we co-create together a path towards hope, pursuit of your life goals and compasionately making sense of your experiences in preferred ways.
+I provide a space space for neurodivergence as we co-create together a path towards hope, pursuit of your life goals and compasionately making sense of your experiences in your preferred ways.